 Greece is one of the first European Union countries to reopen to American tourists this year.
 From its ancient landmarks to glittering blue waters (and COVID-free islands), it’s the perfect respite after a challenging year.
 To enter, if you’re unvaccinated, you’ll need a negative PCR test taken up to 72 hours before your flight.
 However, if you’re fully vaccinated at least two weeks before your vacay, you don’t need to take a PCR test (you just need to show proof of your vaccination).
 The same goes for anyone who recovered from COVID-19 in the past two to nine months (you can prove this with a medical certificate or positive PCR result taken during that period).
 You also have to fill in a Passenger Locator Form the day before arrival.
 On arrival, you may be randomly selected for additional mandatory health screening.
 There’s a curfew from 12.30am to 5am and face masks are required in all public areas.

 If you want to visit the ‘Spice Isle’ you’ll need to apply for a Pure Safe Travel Certificate and have confirmed accommodation before you fly.
-A PCR test taken up to three days before travel is also required, then you must quarantine for up to seven days at an approved location, taking a PCR test on day five.
+A PCR test taken up to three days before travel is also required, then you must quarantine for seven days at an approved location, taking a PCR test on day five.
 You must self-monitor and self-report for seven days after quarantine ends.
 If you’re vaccinated, the quarantine period is cut down to 48 hours, but you still need to take the two PCR tests (one before flying and one on arrival).
 Then you’re free to explore, providing you continue to monitor your health for symptoms and self-report for the next two days, follow social distancing protocols and wear a mask on public transport.
 There’s a curfew from midnight to 4 a.m.

 These rainforests and ancient Mayan sites are yours to explore providing you show a negative PCR test on arrival.
 It has to have been taken 72 hours prior to arrival and you also must complete the Health Pass before you arrive.
 If you were fully vaccinated against COVID-19 at least two weeks prior to travel, or recovered from COVID within the past three months, you can show medical documentation instead of taking a PCR test.
 Masks are required in all public areas.